 There is no straightforward cure for fentanyl addiction, but it is a treatable disease.
 A medically supervised detox will help you wean yourself off the drug, and withdrawal symptoms are managed in a safe, clinical environment.

 If you have overdosed on fentanyl or live with an opioid use disorder, you must seek help before it’s too late.
-Fentanyl addiction is best treated with an integrated treatment programme at either an inpatient or outpatient rehab facility.
+Fentanyl addiction is best treated with an integrated treatment Program at either an inpatient or outpatient rehab facility.

-A comprehensive addiction care programme incorporates:
+A comprehensive addiction care Program incorporates: